 Is vitamin D deficiency (not enough) a problem for teens?

 Yes.
-A research study done at Boston Children’s Hospital shows that 1 in 5 teenage boys and 1 in 4 teenage girls don’t get enough vitamin D.
+A research study done at Boston Children’s Hospital shows that 1 in 5 teenage boys and 1 in 4 teenage girls have low vitamin D levels in their blood.

-Am I at risk for Vitamin D deficiency?
+Am I at risk for Vitamin D deficiency (not enough)?